gibbitz/cyberpunk2020-fvtt-homebrew/README.md

 ## Getting Started

 ### Downloading
 If you have no interest in developing on this platform, the system itself can be found in this repository at `bin/cyberpunk2020-homebrew`.
-Bundles will be available as releases when ready.
+Bundles are available for download on [the releases page](https://github.com/gibbitz/cyberpunk2020-fvtt-homebrew/releases).

 ### Installing
 See releases to download the system folder zip.
 Alternatively, if you are a self starter/developer you can build the application following the directions below